-- Problem sets: 1 full point will be deducted for every day late. - All other assignments: Late assignments will not be accepted, unless a prior extension has been granted by the instructor.
+- Problem sets: 1 full point will be deducted for every day late. - All other assignments: Late assignments will not be accepted, unless the instructor has granted a prior extension.
 The only exceptions to this policy are documented cases of serious illness or family tragedy.